Pete Lembo: South Carolina

-Lembo was added to the coaching staff at South Carolina in December, 2020 as the Associate Head Coach and Special Teams Coordinator.
+Lembo was added to the coaching staff at South Carolina in December 2020 as the associate head coach and special teams coordinator.
 Coach Lembo was initially earning $465,000 per year on a contract lasting until 2024.
 On December 13, 2022, the USC Board of Trustees approved a new deal for Lembo which increased his pay to $725,000 per year and extended his contract until the end of 2025.
-Under Coach Lembo's direction, the Gamecocks special teams unit led the Southeastern Conference and was tied for 3rd nationally with 6 blocked kicks in the 2022 season.